 The Amount of the check (in Numeric form)

-When you write a check, you need to include the amount of money you are authorizing the recipient to withdraw from your account.
+You need to include the amount of money you are authorizing the recipient to withdraw from your account.
 This amount should be written in both numerical and word form.
 Fill in the numeric amount of the check in the box provided.
 Do not write out the dollar sign or any other punctuation, as highlighted below;

 The amount of the check (in words)